 Field Description Scope Defines where the variable is created Name See "Name a Variable" (→ p.
-86) Туре Defines the Type of the variable, and its Dimension if the variable is an array Dimension The dimension of the variable (read-only).
+87) Туре Defines the Type of the variable, and its Dimension if the variable is an array Dimension The dimension of the variable (read-only).
 The dimension is set automatically based on the necessary size and the selected variable type.
-Init Value See "Initial Value of a Variable" (→ p.
-89)
+Init Value See "Variable Initial Value" (→ p.
+90)

-Based on the variable Type we select, the KAS IDE will automatically set the Dimension (the size of the array) and assign the bits across the objects.
+Based on the variable Type we select, the KAS-IDE will automatically set the Dimension (the size of the array) and assign the bits across the objects.